 HEALTH BENEFIT: Aside from the fiber and vitamin content that all beans offer, Cannellini (and other white beans) the highest content (107 mg/100g) of a compound called Phosphatidylserine, which boosts cognitive function and memory.
 Athletes use to ramp up their performance as well.
 Many commercial source of phosphatidylserine come from bovine brains, not considered a safe source anymore.
 High in fiber, beans of any kind should be a daily part of your diet as they are colon protectors and help to reduce LDL cholesterol.
 Packed with nutrients, beans are rich in folates, Vitamins B and A, and minerals such as iron, copper, manganese, calcium, and magnesium.
 Be sure to add some type of bean to your diet every day for optimum health!

-TRIPLE THREAT CHOCOLATE COOKIES: Yes, this recipe uses cannellini, so it is waaaay healthier that its title implies.
+TRIPLE THREAT CHOCOLATE COOKIES: Yes, this recipe uses cannellini, so it is waaaay healthier than its title implies.
 Adapted from Chef Rocco de Spirito:

 1/2 tsp vanilla extract